 Janine was non-plussed.
 I don’t know what kept her from turning tail and getting as far away from me as she could.
 She came back into my house and put down her things.
 She said that the first thing I would need is a pair of running shoes.
 She told me that Marathon Sports on Beacon Street would be able to help me.
 She laid out a cursory training plan and said that we would begin indoors to build up my cardio endurance.
 As soon as the weather got a little warmer, we’d go outdoors and I would learn how to run.

 I know that I have only begun to tap into my body's tremendous capacity for healing.
-I am blessed to partner with Dr. Ryan and Jeff Spratt of Spratt Muscular Therapies who believe in what I believe in; the body has the power to heal when we choose our beliefs wisely and surround ourselves with like hearted and like minded people feeding ourselves well mind, body and Spirit.
-I've begun training for another marathon.
-I can feel how the excitement, the anticipation, the love and support I am receiving, doing this to benefit others by running for the Arredondo Family Foundation stimulates my body's healing.
-I'll take it slow, steady and be mindful of my training but I know in every fiber of my being that I will go 26.2 miles next October.
+I am blessed to partner with Dr. Ryan who believes in what I believe in; the body has the power to heal when we choose our beliefs wisely and surround ourselves with like hearted and like minded people feeding ourselves well mind, body and Spirit.

 I choose love over fear.
 Living life to the full over caution.
 I choose hope and I embrace the pain because it all hurts so good!